-Connect Up is held on the second Wednesday of every month at 1 p.m. and the fourth Thursday of every month at 6 p.m., fifth floor day room of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.
+Connect Up is held on the second Wednesday of every month at 1 p.m., fifth floor day room of the hospital, use elevator C. For more information, please call the Social Work Office at 813-745-8407 or MeetUp@Moffitt.org.

 Young adult cancer patients (ages 15-39), who are inpatient guests at Moffitt, are invited to attend Art Up.
 Show your creative side while relaxing and enjoying the company of other young adults with cancer.
 Family and friends are welcome.

-Art Up is held every Tuesday from 6:30 - 8:30 p.m., in the Arts Studio Room on the fourth floor of the hospital, use elevator C. For more information, please call 813-745-3242 or email AYASocials@Moffitt.org.
+Art Up is held every Tuesday from 10 a.m. to noon, in the Arts Studio Room on the fourth floor of the hospital, use elevator C. For more information, please call 813-745-4736 or email AYASocials@Moffitt.org.

 Families First is a special program to help parents and their children as they adjust to the changes that occur within the family when a parent has cancer.
 The program provides:

 - Guidance on how to convey information about cancer and its treatment to children

 - Recommended readings